 Upcoming Development Pipeline

-In order to help meet the great need for more affordable housing opportunities in Santa Clara County, SCCHA's Real Estate Services Department works to preserve existing properties through repair and rehabilitation, and to develop new rental units.
+In order to help meet the great need for more affordable housing opportunities in Santa Clara County, SCCHA's Development Team works to preserve existing properties through repair and rehabilitation, and to develop new rental units.
 There are four key financial resources that make this possible: federal low-income housing tax credits that are awarded by the State of California, tax-exempt bonds that are issued by SCCHA and purchased by private investors, conventional bank loans, and local agency loans available through the state, Santa Clara County, cities or SCCHA.
 Usually, it takes all four of these resources to develop affordable housing.

 To be successful, affordable housing must offer tenants rents that are affordable to fixed- or low-income households, and also yield rents that are sufficient to make loan payments and to keep the properties well maintained and managed.